 The Bad: But the Food is Kinda Expensive

-Five Guys might need to change how they do things soon because millennials are abandoning the chain for cheaper and healthier fare at chains like Shake Shack, according to a recent report.
+Five Guys might need to change how they do things soon because millennials are abandoning the chain for cheaper and healthier fare at chains like Shake Shack, according to a Business Insider report.
 They're hoping that the long-awaited introduction of shakes at stores will help lure customers back.
-Speaking of that generation, don't miss these 42 Food Qs From Millennials—Answered in 5 Words or Less…we promise you'll learn more than you expect!

 - – The Unhealthiest Ice Creams at Every Major Chain

 - – 9 Secrets About Shake Shack That Might Surprise You

 - – This Gourmet Burger Chain Is Ramping Up Its Value Deals

 - – Select McDonald's Locations Are Bringing Back This Beloved Breakfast Item

 - – America's Second-Largest Burger Chain Walks Back Major Expansion Plans

 - – The Unhealthiest Restaurant Meals You Should Never Order

 - – This Popular Fast Casual Will Lay Off 5% of Its Workforce Due To Slowing Sales